P4ti3nn3/USB-Armory-Setup/Armory-Project/README.md

 ## 3 - Execution from host to /home
 For a script that create a file it's forbiden because in read only.

 For a script that reboot, it reboot the host.

+## 4 - Created from armory
+From armory, it's efficient directly but from the host there is two case.

+If you havn't opened the filesystem before, you need to wait for 30s, else, it need a reboot for see the new file.